There’s a difference between a satisfied customer and a loyal customer, says Shep Hyken, customer service expert.

 In layman’s terms, customer experience is the long-term impression your brand leaves on your customers.
 It results from all the interactions they have with your brand and products or services.
 So, every time a customer or a prospect interacts and engages with you, they asses and analyze whether their expectations have been met or surpassed, thus adding different nuances to their overall perception of your company.

-These customer touchpoints can be your logo, social media posts, website content, product offers, newsletters, purchases, or chats with your sales or customer service reps.
+These customer touchpoints can be your logo, social media posts, website content, graphic design, product offers, newsletters, purchases, or chats with your sales or customer service reps.
+Content marketing for smaller businesses is even more relevant than the others.

 It’s more than evident that you have to deliver at all times if you want to keep a perfect score and win your customers over.